 - Focus on High-Quality, Authoritative Content

 Content continues to be a top-ranking factor.
 However, Google’s latest focus is on content that demonstrates expertise, authority, and trustworthiness.
-To safeguard your rankings, you must ensure that the content on your site meets these criteria.
+To safeguard your rankings, ensure the content on your site meets these criteria.

 - Expert Writing: Aim to publish content created by experts or credible sources.
 If you are writing about specialized topics, ensure that your writers are qualified or that your content is backed by reputable sources.